Shebangs/photowall/README.md

 inserts them into a Sqlite database & spits out a mobile friendly 'social wall' of these images.

-It allows the user to add relevant links to each image by editing the sqlite database (I sugest using [DB Browser for SQLite for editing](https://github.com/sqlitebrowser/sqlitebrowser) until somthing more substantial is built.
+It allows the user to add relevant links to each image by editing the sqlite database (I sugest using [DB Browser for SQLite for editing](https://github.com/sqlitebrowser/sqlitebrowser) until something more substantial is built.

 ## Configuration / Options